ololade2002/Atlas-clone/README.md

 # Atlas-clone
 This project is a clone of the website Atlas card, aiming to replicate its features, design, and functionality.
 Atlas is an invite-only charge card that unlocks access to exclusive dining and travel experiences.

-Introduction
-This project is a clone of the website Atlas card, aiming to replicate its features, design, and functionality.
-Atlas is an invite-only charge card that unlocks access to exclusive dining and travel experiences.

 Motivation
 The motivation behind this project is to understand and practice web development concepts by reverse-engineering an existing website.
 By cloning atlasCard, i aim to enhance my skills in Next JS and possibly other relevant technologies.